ToSStudio/TinyTFT_LT7683/README.md

 ## Software

 - ATTiny85 with bootloader
-- Bit-banged I²C implementation using the Tiny85 USI
+- I²C implementation using the Tiny85 USI
 - Vendor-defined LT7683 I²C command protocol
 - No frame buffer on the microcontroller